File Permissions

 umask

-• Umask is a setting in Unix-like operating systems that determines the default permissions for newly created files and directories.
+• In operating systems like Unix, the Umask setting controls the default permissions for newly created files and directories.

-• Users can customize their umask setting to control the default permissions for their files and directories based on their preferences and security requirements.
+• In order to manage the default permissions for their files and directories according to their preferences and security needs, users can adjust the umask parameter.

 • Here is a common umask settings,